 Back when I lived in Baton Rouge, there was a restaurant, Ninfa’s, that kept jars of spicy pickled carrots and other vegetables on the tables as an appetizer.
-Practically every time I went there I would ruin my appetite on those pickles before I even had a chance to order an entree.
-So, when I saw this post for Ninfa’s Spicy Pickled Carrots on The Homesick Texan, I got very, very, very excited.
-I didn’t have all the ingredients called for in that recipe, but the version I made below is still AMAZING and I literally can’t stop eating them.
+Practically every time I went there, I would ruin my appetite on those pickles before I even had a chance to order an entree.
+So, when I saw they made a recipe for pickled carrots on The Homesick Texan, I got very, very, very excited.
+I didn’t have all the ingredients called for in that recipe, but the version I made below is still AMAZING, and I literally can’t stop eating them.

 These spicy pickled carrots are a “quick pickle” not a fermented pickle, so they start with a vinegar brine.
 This particular brine includes white vinegar, salt, pepper, oregano, cumin, and oil.
 To add even more flavor, the carrots are pickled along with red onion and jalapeño.
 The original recipe that I used for inspiration also included garlic, but I completely forgot to add it to mine, so if you have it, add a couple of cloves of fresh garlic in there, too!